 Ten minutes.
-That’s how long it took for a quiet, unassuming man from Small Town America to become one of the best-known police officers.
+That’s how long it took for a quiet, unassuming man from Small Town America to become one of the best-known police officers in the world.

 It wasn’t anything the cop did.
-It’s what he didn’t do — and more important — what others in law enforcement didn’t do.
+It’s what he did not do — and more important — what others in law enforcement didn’t do.

-Here’s the backstory to an historic meeting in Louisiana between a policeman and the world’s greatest prison escape artist …
+Here’s the backstory to an historic meeting in Louisiana between a policeman and a clever prison escape artist …

 APRIL 5th, 2006

-In early April 2006, Officer Carl Bordelon and escaped killer Richard Lee McNair, both in their 40s, came face-to-face at a railroad crossing in Central Louisiana, USA.
-It happened in Tioga, a village bordering the town of Ball.
+It was early April 2006 when police officer Carl Bordelon and escaped killer Richard Lee McNair, both in their 40s, came face-to-face at a railroad crossing in Central Louisiana, USA.
+The meeting took place in Tioga, a village bordering the town of Ball.

 It was a scorcher that spring day, with the temperature climbing to more than 100 degrees — and that’s in the shade.